gvwilson/thirdbit/src/fiction/iffy/index.md

 and was standing on the concrete floor in bare feet and a skinsuit.

 He glanced at Iffy.
-"Why can't you do it?"
+"Shouldn't you do it?"

-"Because I can't go inside the ring,"
+"I can't go inside the ring,"
 Doctor Johel said testily.
 "It'll tear my mods right out of my head."